kinbiko/mentoring/students/perrymant/design-patterns/02-singleton-design-pattern.md

 # Singleton Design Pattern

-A `singleton` is a reational pattern that ensures a class only has one instance and provides a global point of access to it.
+A `singleton` is a creational pattern that ensures a class only has one instance and provides a global point of access to it.

 Here's it's UML diagram:
 ```